code4lib/code-of-conduct/README.md

 * [how to hack code4lib: don't be sexist/racist/*ist](http://wiki.code4lib.org/index.php/How_to_hack_code4lib#Don.27t_be_sexist.2Fracist.2F.2Aist)
 * [MoreThanMen.org Harassment policy examples for conferences ](http://www.morethanmen.org/harassment-policies/)
 * [CAUT Anti-harassment and Non-Discrimination Statement](http://www.caut.ca/about-us/caut-policy/lists/administrative-procedures-and-guidelines/caut-anti-harassment-statement)
 * [AAI Anti-harassment policy](http://www.atheistalliance.org/activities/23-conventions/507-anti-harassment-policy): This is a good one because it includes a short boilerplate statement for conferences/events, plus a longer document suitable for the organization as a whole.

 ## Code of Code4Lib Conduct

-The [Code of Code4Lib Conduct](code_of_conduct.md) is an evolving document that applies not only to the annual Code4Lib conference, but also to the other ways we interact, including the[Code4lib listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB), irc, and other Code4Lib venues, such as the Slack and Discord channels.
+The [Code of Code4Lib Conduct](code_of_conduct.md) is an evolving document that applies not only to the annual Code4Lib conference, but also to the other ways we interact, including the[Code4lib listserv](https://lists.clir.org/cgi-bin/wa?A0=CODE4LIB), [irc](https://code4lib.org/irc/), and other Code4Lib venues, such as the Slack and Discord channels.

 As we learn and grow, we welcome suggestions for changes.

-You can make these suggestions in one of the following ways:
+You can [follow our change procedures](https://github.com/code4lib/code-of-conduct/blob/main/how_changes_are_made.md) to make suggestions in one of the following ways:

 * If you are familiar with **git** and **GitHub**, you can fork this repository, make your changes, and submit a Pull Request.
 See <a href="#contribute">"Contribute"</a>, below.
 * You may create a new issue: [https://github.com/code4lib/code-of-conduct/issues/new](<https://github.com/code4lib/antiharassment-policy/issues/new>)
 * You can send an email to one or more of the people identified as members of the [Community Support Squad](css_volunteers.md).

 ## License